scopedb/scopedb-site/reference/functions/get.md

 ### `<field_name>`

-An expression that evaluates to a STRING.
+An expression that evaluates to a string.
 This specifies the key in a key-value pair for which you want to retrieve the value.

 `<field_name>` must not be an empty string.